abdennour001/twitter-clone-quacker-for-ducks/README.md

 -   ✅ Retrieve data from a server on the client using Fetch
 -   ✅ Hide/Show elements on the client
 -   ✅ Add elements to the page on the client

+## Front-end

+-   [ ] add login form
+-   [ ] add register form
+-   [ ] listen to the forms using javascript
+-   [ ] allow auth-users to post a quack
+-   [ ] allow auth-users to logout and hide the quack form

+-   ✅ Retrieve data from login, register forms
+-   ✅ Hide/Show login, register and quack forms
+-   ✅ Allow auth-users to post a quack

+## Back-end

+-   [ ] npm install bcrypt jsonwebtoken email-validator
+-   [ ] add authentication endpoints
+-   [ ] store users information in the database
+-   [ ] add requireAuth middleware to auth-protected endpoints

+-   ✅ Auth endpoints

+## Front-end

+-   [ ] add auth endpoints to the auth forms

 ## Deploy